iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> I love this app and use it daily.
+Only gripe is that you can only have a target of 30 minutes maximum.<br> :date: __2021-02-26 01:48:55__

+> Measures brisk walking via GPS.
+I feel better having completed a few active 10s.
+10 minutes brisk.
+Apparently very good for you.
+Gives award icons.<br> :date: __2021-02-25 08:54:00__

+> Like using this app.
+It stopped for several weeks and wasny recording the minutes walked.
+Its seems to be ok now .
+Nit sure if I like all the new format though.
+Too many different targets, rewards etc .<br> :date: __2021-02-24 17:45:43__

+> Morale booster<br> :date: __2021-02-24 15:14:12__

+> Really good would be even better if it could tell you calories burnt aswell.<br> :date: __2021-02-23 21:09:47__

 > Motivational, but I think it's definition of brisk pace is a bit harsh on those with short legs or buggies to push!<br> :date: __2021-02-22 22:12:00__